Finally some good news for our sport: re-start for youth from March 1st, 2021.

 Download the updated POSTER summarizing the new rules and measures here:

-CANTONS WITH ADDITIONAL RESTRICTIONS IMPACTING OUR SPORT, IN ADDITION TO THE NATIONAL RULES AND REGULATIONS:
+SOME CANTONS HAVE ADDITIONAL RESTRICTIONS IMPACTING OUR SPORT, IN ADDITION TO THE NATIONAL RULES AND REGULATIONS:

 (Each club is responsible for staying updated with the latest municipal and cantonal regulations regarding sports, as they can change over time)